ZephyrStudio/ZephyrJS/README.md

  href="https://github.com/ZephyrJS-Project/ZephyrJS/issues">issue</a> reports are super helpful.
 Just replace where it says <code>stable</code> above with <code>nightly</code> and you're good to go!</p> <p>When you're wanting to use one of Zephyr's features, you can call the <strong>Zephyr.use______()</strong>
  methods!
 The options
- are listed at <a href="documentation.html">the top of the documentation</a>.
+ are listed at the top of the <a href="documentation/">documentation</a>.
 After that, you're ready to go!
  Feel free to download the <a
  href="https://github.com/ZephyrJS-Project/ZephyrJS/raw/main/quickstart/bundle.zip">quickstart bundle</a>
  if you'd like!</p> </article>